Up to 100,000 bonus Velocity Points - American Express® Westpac Altitude Black Bundle

 - Bonus points for eligible new customers

 With no limit to the number of points you can earn every month or year, access to four airline frequent flyer partners including Qantas, Virgin Australia, Singapore Airlines and Malaysia Airlines (depending on your card choice) and bonus points for eligible new customers, there's a lot to like about BankSA's Amplify Platinum Visa credit card.

-Costing just $99/year, the annual fee won't break the bank, and while you mightn't be familiar with the BankSA brand, it's backed by Westpac: on-par with the likes of St. George and Bank of Melbourne, which also offer similar Amplify credit cards.
+Costing just $99/year ongoing (reduced to $49 in the first year if opting for Amplify Points), the annual fee won't break the bank, and while you mightn't be familiar with the BankSA brand, it's backed by Westpac: on-par with the likes of St. George and Bank of Melbourne, which also offer similar Amplify credit cards.

 BankSA Amplify Platinum card: fast facts

 - Grade/tier: Platinum

 - Loyalty variants: Qantas Points (Qantas Frequent Flyer) or Amplify Points (Amplify Rewards)